 How are fringe benefits reported to Justworks?

 So that we can accurately file your taxes, you need to report the total taxable amount of any fringe benefit you've given to your employees.
-Please contact your Account Manager or email firstname.lastname@example.org by December 15, 2017 with a list of the employees, the type(s) of fringe benefit(s) they received (e.g., gym membership or gift card), and the total taxable amount of the fringe benefit(s) they received.
+Please contact your Account Manager or email firstname.lastname@example.org by December 15, 2017 with a list of the employees, the type(s) of fringe benefit(s) they received (e.g., gym membership, gift card, etc.), and the total taxable amount of the fringe benefit(s) they received.

 What fringe benefits are available through Justworks?

 Justworks gives you access to the following fringe benefits (we call them perks) to make available to your employees: Health benefits and accidental benefits (e.g., AD&D), elective deferrals through a 401(k), qualified dependent care, qualified transportation benefits, HSAs, FSAs, employer-provided group term life insurance, Citi Bike memberships, New York Health and Racquet Club memberships, Town Sports International, and New York Sports Club memberships.